foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 Check RBAC role assignment:

-- Confirm you have at least the Azure AI User role on the Foundry project
+- Confirm you have at least the Foundry User role on the Foundry project

 - Ensure the managed identity has the appropriate role assigned